Menu

 - Pay the applicable fee and receive the birth certificate

-- Fill out and submit the registration form
+- Fill in the birth registration form

 Frequently Asked Questions